SS Irma (1905): Troopship duties

-Following the outbreak of the Finnish-Soviet Winter War in late November 1939 Norway reinforced her northern border forces and Irma was dispatched from the Nordland port of Mosjøen on 11 December 1939, transporting a load of Norwegian troops to the border with the Soviet-occupied Finnish district of Petsamo.
-The troops transported on Irma belonged to the first battalion of Infantry Regiment 14.
-Initially the orders from the military had been that the entire battalion was to board Irma for the journey to Finnmark, even though the ship was only certified to carry less than half the number of people involved.
-After vivid protests from both soldiers and officers over safety concerns and overcrowding, the original plan was abandoned and only half the battalion shipped off on Irma, the other half transported days later on the fellow Hurtigruten steamer Richard With.
-The incident with Norwegian conscripts being subjected to attempts at forcing them to board an overcrowded ship led to a public outcry in Mosjøen.
-The Mosjøen-based newspaper Helgeland Arbeiderblad published an article shortly after the incident criticizing the Norwegian military leadership's handling of the troop transport.
+Following the outbreak of the Finnish-Soviet Winter War in late November 1939, Norway reinforced her northern border forces, and Irma was dispatched from the Nordland port of Mosjøen on 11 December 1939 to transport Norwegian troops to the border with the Soviet-occupied Finnish district of Petsamo.
+The troops belonged to the first battalion of Infantry Regiment 14.
+The original orders from the military were that the entire battalion was to board Irma for the journey to Finnmark, even though the ship was only certified to carry less than half the number of people involved.
+After vigorous protests from both soldiers and officers over safety concerns and overcrowding, the original plan was abandoned and only half the battalion shipped on Irma, the rest leaving some days later on the fellow Hurtigruten steamer Richard With.
+The incident with Norwegian conscripts being subjected to attempts to force them to board an overcrowded ship led to a public outcry in Mosjøen.
+The Mosjøen newspaper Helgeland Arbeiderblad published an article shortly after the incident criticising the Norwegian military leadership's handling of the troop transport.

-When the German invasion of Norway was initiated on 9 April 1940, Irma was at Bergen, one of the Norwegian cities captured by German forces that day.
-She continued to sail along the Norwegian coast with passengers and freight during the German occupation of Norway.
+When the German invasion of Norway began on 9 April 1940, Irma was at Bergen, one of the Norwegian cities captured by German forces that day.
+She continued to sail along the Norwegian coast with passengers and freight during the German occupation.

 Last voyage

 On 13 February 1944 Irma was sailing northwards from Bergen to Trondheim under the command of Captain Sofus Strømberg.
-That day she had a 43 strong crew and was carrying 40 Norwegian passengers as well as probably seven Germans.
+That day she had a crew of 43 and was carrying 40 Norwegian passengers as well as probably seven Germans.
 Her cargo consisted of freight, mail and 1,800 tons of herring.